-Install dimmers to control the brightness of lights in your premise and reduce the lighting consumption.
-Look for dimmers that are compatible with your lights.
+Install dimmers to control the brightness of lights and reduce energy consumption.

 Major Electrical Appliances Usage

-Use flat-bottom pans for best contact with the heat, with tight-fitting lids to keep the steam in the pan.
+Use flat-bottom pans for best contact with the heat, with tight-fitting lids to keep the steam in the container.

-Pressure cookers use much less energy than ordinary pots and pans.
+Pressure cookers use lesser energy than ordinary pots and pans.

-Switch off the electrical water heater during summer and water cooler during winter, this can save you about 50% on your water heating and cooling energy consumption.
+Switch off electrical water heaters during summer and water coolers during winter, this can save up to 50% on your water heating and cooling energy consumption.

-When purchasing a new water heater, it is advisable to purchase solar water heater if possible, or electric water heater with top rating (5 or 4 Stars) as approved by the Emirates Authority for Standardization and Metrology.
+When purchasing a new water heater, it is advisable to purchase solar water heaters if possible, or electrical water heater with top rating (5 or 4 Stars) as approved by ESMA.

-Set the fridge temperature to 4°C. Or set your refrigerator temperature to the manufacturer's recommendation to avoid excessive cooling and wasting energy.
+Set the fridge temperature to 4°C or to the manufacturer's recommendation to avoid excessive cooling and wasting energy.

 Keep your freezer temperature at - 18 degree Celsius.